Cyber Defense and Analysis

 - An identified major that includes a minimum of 18 semester or 27 quarter units of lower division courses and 18 semester or 27 quarter units of upper division courses.

-- Credit for prior learning or experience working in a cyber defense field may be accepted for course credit upon approval of the program director.
+- Credit for a prior learning assessment, military transcript evaluation, and/or professional license or certification review (if applicable, may be accepted for course credit upon approval of the program director).

 General Education Information